browserengineering/book/book/layout.md

 tree.
 But not always!
 When you get to something like a paragraph, the children are like text, so the child layout object is a single inline layout box.
-We can tell the difference by examining the children of the node we are laying out:
+We can tell the difference by examining the children of the node we are laying out: some elements are only used inside running text, other elements are only used as blocks:

 ``` {.python}
 INLINE_ELEMENTS = [